Purple-Services/dashboard-cljs/README.md

 where the attribute 'value' is the base-url.
 The clojurescript code pulls the value attribute from div#base-url in order to set the base-url used in server calls.

+The web-service server should be running when developing.
+Start it in the web-service dir:

+	lein ring server

+The base-url defined in the div above assumes the server is running on the default port of 3000

 ## exporting to the server

 The dashboard-cljs repository contains a script that will do an advanced compilation of the clojurescript code and copy it to the appropriate location in web-service